Satanist convicted of disrupting government meeting

 Authorities say Suhor, a member of the West Florida Chapter of The Satanic Temple, was arrested at an Emerald Coast Utilities Authority meeting in February.
 ECUA Chairwoman Lois Benson says the board holds a prayer before the meeting officially starts.
 Suhor approached the dais and continued to recite the Lord's Prayer after Benson tried to start the meeting.

-Officials say an Escambia County deputy and a security guard had to drag Suhor from the meeting.
+Officials say a deputy and a security guard had to drag Suhor from the meeting.

-Suhor drew national attention in 2016 when he delivered a Satanic prayer before the Pensacola City Council in 2016.
+Suhor drew national attention in 2016 when he delivered a Satanic prayer before the Pensacola City Council.

 Comments